Indigenisation and Economic Empowerment Act: Criticisms

-The MDC had claimed that the bill was simply a ploy by Mugabe’s parties to win votes in the elections.
+The MDC had claimed the bill was simply a ploy by Mugabe’s parties to win votes in the elections.
 Other critics argued that the bill would only bring money to a few elite Zimbabweans instead of the masses of impoverished locals that were promised to benefit from the bill.

 Many economists worry that this new law will be the end of Zimbabwe's already rapidly failing economy.
-In 2008 Zimbabwe had the world’s highest inflation rate at more than 165,000 per cent.
+In 2008, Zimbabwe had the world’s highest inflation rate at more than 165,000 per cent.
 This came to an end when the use of foreign currencies was legalized in January 2009.

-Many Zimbabweans worry that the Indigenisation and Economic Empowerment Bill is too late to do anything at this point.
+Many Zimbabweans worry that the Indigenisation and Economic Empowerment Bill has come too late to have any meaningful effect.
 Zimbabwe once had many prosperous growth centres, shopping centres built in rural areas as a way to bring in urban facilities to people who would have had to travel miles to get to a city.
-Now, these rural areas have regressed to poverty, because the government has no funds to take care of the centres or build new ones.
-As the years went by fewer and fewer people were buying things because their purchasing power was being worn away by inflation.
+Now these rural areas have regressed to poverty, because the government has no funds to take care of the centres or build new ones.
+As the years went by, fewer and fewer people were buying things because their purchasing power was being worn away by inflation.
 Rural construction was becoming less of a necessity and more of a luxury.
-Shops used to be fully stocked with many commodities, but today shelves are sparsely filled or in some case completely bare.
+Shops used to be fully stocked with many commodities, but they became sparsely filled or in some case completely bare.